Scripting in Common Lisp

 It has been said many times that CL has already faded into obscurity; that no one longer uses it; that it is no longer useful.
 No, that is not true.
 Just because it is not being discussed in mainstream news, means it is dead or have fallen out of favor.
 CL is a standardized language, and a program that conforms to the standard has the guarantee—to an extent—that it can still run in the future.
 To create a language standard is a monumental task—it requires that different, possibly conflicting parties, to agree to how things should be done.
 There are different implementations of CL, and each implementation strives to achieve goals that may not necessarily be compatible with other implementations.
 That’s OK, because it gives room for implementors and designers, on how to work on the base specifications.
 As long as they conform to the standard, things are green.

-The human responsible for making scripting in CL possible and acceptable, is François-René Rideau.
+The person responsible for making scripting in CL possible and acceptable, is François-René Rideau.
 It was this blog entry that motivated me to see the viability of CL as a scripting language.

 Thanks to Raymund Martinez and Marco Wahl for the corrections.